tang-xin72/DSC510-programming-using-python/README.md

 How to
 1. Use Python 3 and latest packages
+2. Open Python terminal by typing Jupyter notebook, remember to save the file, using export to html to export the result
+3.	use Anacondo package
-2. Use try blocks when establishing connections to the webservice.
+4. Use try blocks when establishing connections to the webservice.
 You must print a message to the user indicating whether or not the connection was successful.
-3.	use proper coding convention including proper variable names (See PEP8).
+5.	use proper coding convention including proper variable names (See PEP8).